 He was the first magician to use the term “Wizard” in his stage performances, where he regularly called himself “The Great Wizard of the North.”

-Anderson heavily toured Canada, the United States, and Europe, becoming one of the most popular magicians of his time.
+Anderson heavily toured Canada, the United States, and Europe, becoming one of the most famous magicians of his time.

 Besides these two, plenty of other magicians have significantly contributed to the world of magic.
 One notable figure is Alexander Hermann (1844-1896), who became the ideal model of a magician.